ARCLab-MIT/MOCAT-SSEM/README.md

 - **`MOCAT_4S_Workbook.mlx`**: This Matlab live script serves as the main script for running MOCAT-4S.
 The MOCAT-4S model contains the following species: slotted satellites (S), unslotted satellites (Su), derelict (D), and debris (N).

+- **`MOCAT_Multi_Mass_Species_Workbook.mlx`**: This Matlab live script serves as the main script for a general implementation of the MOCAT-SSEM framework, in which multi-mass species can be created.

 Each Matlab live script reports:
 - An introduction of the model, with equations and parameters definition.
 - A walkthrough on how to setup and run the script.